manuGil/lecture-notes/git-notes.md

 #### 0. Conect to GitHub via SSH [Technical Break, 10 min]

-> Since recentrly, GitHub requires authentification via SSH to do pulls an pushes, but not for cloning. **Use illustrations** to explain what a SSH connection entitles.
+> Recently, GitHub requires authentification via SSH to do pulls an pushes, but not for cloning. **Use illustrations** to explain what a SSH connection entitles.

 To connect via SSH do the following: